karlgluck/swiss-chocolatey-lab/README.md

 New-SwissVM -Repository <repository> -Branch <branch> -VMName <name>
 ```

 By default, `Add-SwissVM` reads from the `main` branch and will create a VM with the same name as the repository.
+Login credentials will be your GitHub username with the name of the repository as a password.

 After creation, launch the VM on the host: